 - Attend and maintain necessary certifications, CEUs and trainings.

-- Other duties assigned by the Clinical Manager or the Director of Residential Services
+- Other duties assigned by the Director of Residential Services.

 What you’ll need:

-Experience: Two years of related direct experience with individuals that have Developmental/Intellectual Disabilities required.
+Experience: Experience with function based behavioral assessment and treatment required.
+Supervisory experience preferred.
+Five years of related direct experience with individuals that have Developmental/Intellectual Disabilities required.

 Competitive & Comprehensive Benefits:

 - Paid Time Off Two weeks’ Vacation per year (three weeks after 2 years of service), 12